 - 1. Understand the context of delivering a construction project - 2.
-Understand the typical responsibilities and risks of acquiring products and services to deliver a construction project - 3.
+Understand the typical responsibilities and risks of a construction project - 3.
 Understand the legal environment of a construction project - 4.
-Understand the typical negotiation tactics employed to deliver a construction project - 5.
-Understand professional and ethical requirements and responsibilities
+Understand the typical administration and management of a construction project